 I mean, it's a disaster if you own Nike stocks.

-Yes it's up to them.
+Guess it's up to them.

-Now we have two reports.
+Now, we have two reports.

-One is that the president is expected to declassify what a lot of Congress and and people like myself and others have been calling for.
+One is that the president is expected to declassify what a lot of Congress and people like myself and others have been calling for.

 What are the redacted 20 pages of documents from the Foreign Intelligence Surveillance Act warrant?

-We also know today that Mark Meadows sent a letter to the DOJ and Jeff Sessions demanding the inspector general Michael Horowitz and this Utah guy that was appointed DOJ attorney John Uber.
+We also know today that Mark Meadows sent a letter to the DOJ and Jeff Sessions demanding the Inspector General Michael Horowitz and this Utah guy that was appointed DOJ attorney, John Ubert, they want to now interview DOJ official Bruce Orr and investigate the critical violations as he was the conduit with the FBI's handling of the Russia investigation as it relates to Christopher Steele,

-you know, Robert Muller's pit bull, and yet that information we all know was Clinton bought and paid for with funneled money through a law firm through a group called Fusion GPS, an op research firm hiring Christopher Steele to get Russian information.
+And yet that information we all know was Clinton bought and paid for with funneled money through a law firm through a group called Fusion GPS, an op research firm hiring Christopher Steele to get Russian information that turned out to be Russian lies.

 I mean, at this point, it's almost a bad, sick, twisted, ugly joke here.

-And Meadows, the chairman of the Freedom Caucus, member of the House Government Reform Oversight Committee, releasing the letter encouraging both Sessions and Uber to investigate corruption in the FBI.
+And Meadows, the chairman of the Freedom Caucus, member of the House Government Reform Oversight Committee, releasing the letter encouraging both Sessions and Uber to investigate corruption in the FBI, Horowitz to investigate the new findings on Bruce Orr, demoted twice, his wife Nellie, you know, their ties to Fusion GPS, their relationship with Christopher Steele, their pushing a phony Russian dossier, and Bruce Orr back channeling for Steele,

-You know, their ties to fusion GPS, their relationship with Christopher Steele, their pushing a phony Russian dossier, and Bruce Orr back channeling for Steele, who was dismissed by the FBI as an informant, now also making its way all the way to Robert Mueller's office, or testifying to Congress that neither he nor his wife had been interviewed by the special counsel Robert Mueller.
+who was dismissed by the FBI as an informant, now also making its way all the way to Robert Mueller's office, or testifying to Congress that neither he nor his wife had been interviewed by the special counsel Robert Mueller.

 Well, why would they?

-There's one headline, and it was on Fox News.
+If you believe this new information, there's one headline, and it was on Fox News.

 And this is the same Weissman that had leaked just prior to being appointed by Mueller, who was leaking to the AP and other news media.

-A guy that has said repeatedly, never wanted Donald Trump to be president, just like Lisa Page and Peter Strzok.
+Because Bruce Orr is being a conduit for Christopher Steele's Clinton bought and paid for lies, a guy that has said repeatedly he never wanted Donald Trump to be president, just like Lisa Page and Peter Strzok.

-I mean, this whole thing stinks Now to high heaven.
+I mean, this whole thing stinks now to high heaven.

 And now we got the whole special counsel's office tainted by this garbage.